Conditions for Achieving Lasting Optimal Social Welfare

 Applied to the economic sphere this means that the economic value creation is assigned to the stakeholders at lower levels of production wherever appropriate – that is, in accordance with the level of technological development, first and foremost concerning production technologies – to geographically produce as decentralized and multifaceted as possible.
-Only productions imposing higher demands on human, capital and natural resources than can be satisfied locally are to be located more or less centrally at higher levels.
+Only productions imposing higher demands on human, capital and natural resources than can not (yet) be satisfied locally are to be located more or less centrally at higher levels.
 This implies at the same time that technological research and development is to be focused on decentralized poduction from the start.

 The subsidiarization ensures quite specifically that (1) the labor demand of enterprises matches with the labor supply of the labor force, that (2) a large number of suppliers and demanders emerges (polypolistic structures) so that monopolistic structures are prevented, that (3) social and environmental costs are internalized and taken into account in pricing, that (4) strong incentives are generated to invest in technologies optimized for local production rather than for centralized mass production, and that (5) progress in economic productivity is accompanied by social and environmental gains.